 A Web Service interaction mostly necessitates additional capabilities such as security, reliability, logging, monitoring, and so on.
-Many specifications have been also introduced to standardize Web Services.
+Many specifications have been also introduced to standardize Web Services such as WS-Security [14], WS-Reliability [15] and WS-Notification [16].
 When we look at the capabilities and the product of the standardization efforts, we realize that they are good candidates of being handlers.
 Unfortunately, this richness of handlers does not always bring happiness.
-Using several handlers together in an interaction, which is inevitable in many case, can unreasonably increase service response time.
+Using several handlers together in an interaction, which is inevitable in many cases, can unreasonably increase service response time.
 In other words, Web Service becomes fat.
-Fortunately, handler distribution comes to rescue to remove this obstacle.
+Fortunately, handler distribution comes to rescue to overcome this obstacle.

 A Web Service gains several advantages with the handler distribution.
 First of all, parallel execution can be utilized.
 Nowadays, even in a simple application, we witness many concurrent tasks.
 For example, a computer game contains hundreds of concurrent executions.
-Secondly, Handler distribution allows replication of handlers.
-This is very beneficial when a handler cannot answer requests.
-Finally, handler distribution improves reusability; they can be easily reached by many services and clients.
+Secondly, Handler distribution allows replication of the handlers.
+This is very beneficial when a single handler cannot answer requests.
+Finally, handler distribution improves reusability; they can be easily utilized by many services and clients.

-Figure 1 : Distributing Web Service handlers
+Figure 1: Distributing Web Service handlers

-We created architecture, shown in Figure 1, to benefit from the advantages we have just mentioned.
-We chose a Message Oriented Middleware (MOM) [14] to distribute the tasks for the handlers.
+We created architecture, shown in Figure 1, to benefit from the advantages we have just mentioned and chose a Message Oriented Middleware (MOM) [17] to distribute the tasks for the handlers.
 Messaging is one of the key concepts to decouple the distributed applications.
-Web Services are also familiar with messaging because they are using SOAP messaging over various protocols.
+It is also very natural for the Web Service environment because they are using SOAP messaging over various transportation protocols.
 The Hypertext Transfer Protocol (HTTP) is the one mostly utilized.
-It is an application level generic stateless protocol for the distributed collaborative hypermedia information systems [15].
+It is an application level generic stateless protocol for the distributed collaborative hypermedia information systems [18].
 However, HTTP has a limitation because of the request/respond paradigm.
 The request has to be followed with a response.
 Therefore, it does not support asynchronous messaging very well.
-Hence, Utilizing a MOM serves best our purpose.
+Hence, Utilizing a MOM serves best for our purpose.
 Over this environment, we have introduced an orchestration mechanism.
-Now, we will elaborate this orchestration.